 The Challenge: If we raise $50,000 for a solar panel project, Madison Metropolitan School District will match $25,000 towards our initiative.
-Each year, this system of solar panels will power 5 houses, offset 40,000 pounds of carbon emissions, and generate $5,000 in energy savings.
+Each year, this system will power 5 houses, offset 40,000 pounds of carbon emissions, and generate $5,000 in energy savings.

 All calculations used to derive any figures can be found here.